 Actually setting up the pricing tokens is the most tedious job in Hawaii.
 They are small, placed next to stacks of tiles, and if you, like me, have big fingers and are a bit clumsy, you’ll knock stuff over all the time.

 The shuffling also detracts from the gameplay.
-All right, if all players step up and scoop the tokens, the process can be sped up a bit, but doing it by myself was frustrating.
+If all players step up and scoop the tokens, the process can be sped up a bit, but it’s still a frustratingly long time of not playing the game.

 When it’s your turn, you can: